Meeco/js-sdk/packages/cli/README.md

   --all                          Get all possible results from web API, possibly with multiple calls.

+  --delegationId=delegationId    delegation id of the connection to perform the task on behalf of

   --update                       Set the state of retrieved "todo" Client Tasks to "in_progress" in the API

 EXAMPLES